Virginia Commonwealth University School of the Arts in Qatar: Degrees offered

-VCUarts Qatar offers Bachelor of Fine Arts degrees in fashion design, graphic design, interior design, and painting & printmaking, a Bachelor of Arts degree in art history, and a Master of Fine Arts degree in design.
+VCUarts Qatar offers Bachelor of Fine Arts degrees in graphic design, interior design, kinetic imaging, and painting & printmaking, a Bachelor of Arts degree in art history, and a Master of Fine Arts degree in design.

+The university also offers a minor in Islamic art history and a joint minor with Northwestern University in Qatar in film and design.

 Transcripts from VCUarts Qatar indicate that the courses were completed in Qatar, but the diploma is issued by VCU in Richmond, Virginia.

 Student life

-VCUarts Qatar has 379 students representing 36 nationalities between its undergraduate and graduate students.
+VCUarts Qatar has over 300 undergraduate students representing 32 nationalities and over 1,000 alumni representing 55 different nationalities.

 The university was originally opened for women, but in 2008 began also accepting men.

-Per VCU's agreement with Qatar Foundation, at least 70% of admitted students must be Qatari citizens.
+As part of the Education City ecosystem, VCUarts Qatar students are able to cross-register for courses at other universities within Education City.
+These include Georgetown University in Qatar, Weill Cornell Medicine – Qatar, Texas A&M University at Qatar, Carnegie Mellon University in Qatar, and Northwestern University in Qatar.
+Conversely, students from other Education City universities are able to cross-register for courses at VCUarts Qatar.

+Research

+VCUarts Qatar established the Institute for Creative Research in 2022 to foster research amongst its faculty, students, and alumni.
+It is the first institute in Qatar and the Southwest Asia and North Africa (SWANA) region dedicated to advancing discourse across creative domains.

+The university participated in London Design Biennale 2025 through its '‘Matter Diplopia - ازدواجية المواد’ pavillion that explored materiality, cultural constructs and societal impact in Qatar.

+Partnerships

+VCUarts Qatar has partnerships and collaborations with industry and government organization across various sectors.
+These partners include Doha Design District, Arab Engineering Bureau, and Qatar Museums.

 Facilities

 In 2010, a major expansion project allowed VCUarts Qatar to more than double its facilities, integrating its undergraduate and graduate programs under one roof.
 The expansion also extended the technical spaces to include a media lab, digital fabrication lab, printmaking studios, a photography studio, an expanded library and the region's first materials library.